-- 1. In accordance with the multi-year work plan for the period 2003-2007, adopted at the fortieth session (A/AC.105/804, annex III) and amended at the forty-second session (A/AC.105/848, annex III) of the Scientific and Technical Subcommittee of the United Nations Committee on the Peaceful Uses of Outer Space, the Working Group on the Use of Nuclear Power Sources of the Subcommittee prepared, in 2006, the draft report based on the final outline of the objectives, scope and attributes of an international technically based framework of goals and recommendations.
-The draft report is contained in the document A/AC.105/C.1/L.289. - 2.
-At its forty-fourth session, held in Vienna from 12 to 23 February 2007, the Working Group finalized the draft report and submitted it for consideration of the Subcommittee. - 3.
+- 1. In accordance with the multi-year work plan for the period 2003-2007, adopted at the fortieth session (A/AC.105/804, annex III) and amended at the forty-second session (A/AC.105/848, annex III) of the Scientific and Technical Subcommittee of the United Nations Committee on the Peaceful Uses of Outer Space, the Working Group on the Use of Nuclear Power Sources of the Subcommittee prepared, in 2006, the draft report entitled "Development of an international technically based framework of goals and recommendations for the safety of planned and currently foreseeable nuclear power source applications in outer space".
+The draft report was contained in the document A/AC.105/C.1/L.289. - 2.
+The report was updated by the Working Group at the forty-fourth session of the Subcommittee, held in Vienna from 12 to 23 February 2007. - 3.
 The present document contains the final report of the Working Group.
-The report will be made available as the document A/AC.105/C.1/L.289/Rev.1, in all official languages of the United Nations, after the conclusion of the forty-fourth session of the Subcommittee.